 Instructions

-- Chop cabbage into thin strips ( you can also shred in a food processor) and place in a bowl.
-Add salt.
+- Add the salt.
 Massage cabbage well, which will open up its pores and allow for better fermentation.

-- Cover loosely with a lid and place in a bowl or pan on the counter for 4-5 days, covering with a kitchen towel, burping every day or so. ( If your lid is lose, you won’t need to burp).
+- Cover loosely with a lid and place in a bowl or pan on the counter for 4-5 days, covering with a kitchen towel, burping every day or so. ( If your lid is loose, you won’t need to burp).

 - Fermentation will occur faster in the warmer months and slower during the cold months.
 It likes to be around 60-72F.
 In summer, find a cooler spot like in the basement.
 Longer cooler ferments do offer up the best flavor.

-- When you see a little activity,usually after about 4-5 days- gas and or bubbling when you give it a stir -feel free to taste, letting it ferment and sour longer if you prefer, or keeping it fresh and crunchy by placing it in the fridge to stop or slow the process down.
+- When you see a little activity, usually after about 4-5 days- gas and or bubbling when you give it a stir -feel free to taste, letting it ferment and sour longer if you prefer, or keeping it fresh and crunchy by placing it in the fridge to stop or slow the process down.

 Notes

-- For different sized batches….the general salt to cabbage ratio is 2 ½ -3 tablespoons salt to 5 lbs cabbage.
+In volume, the general salt to cabbage ratio is 2 ½ -3 tablespoons salt to 5 lbs cabbage.
 Or for every one pound of cabbage 1.5-1.75 teaspoons salt.
 (One large cabbage weighs about 2 pounds).
-Or if using a salt water brine, 1 ¼ teaspoons salt to 1 cup water.

 - Using organic or farmers market cabbage often has the BEST results- that’s because the bacteria that ferments the cabbage actually comes from the surface of the cabbage to begin with.
 Garden grown or farmer’s market cabbage has more of this live bacteria still on it compared to grocery store varieties.